This site requires a more recent version of Adobe Flash Player to function properly.

 Trefis's graphical modelling tools require Flash, but here's a preview of some of the content you'll see once

 Investment Overview for Daimler AG (PINK:DAI)

-Total Mercedes Benz Sold Globally:The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-In 2012, the momentum continued as the industry was able to post a double-digit growth.
-The response to the company's new model CLA, aimed at the first time luxury car buyers, will be critical in deciding its profitability.
-Mercedes-Benz sold 1.46 million vehicles in 2012 and we expect the figure to rise to 2.1 million by the end of the forecast period.
-In case, the growth rate accelerates and the company is able to sell 2.3 million vehicles annually by 2019, there could be a 10% upside to the current price estimate.
-On the other hand, if the brand is not able to capitalize on the growing demand of luxury cars globally, there could be a 10% downside to our estimates in case the company is only able to sell 1.8 million vehicles annually by 2019.
+Total Mercedes Benz Sold Globally:The total Mercedes Benz Vehicles sold Globally decreased from 1.32 million units in 2008 to 1.08 million in 2009 due to intense competition as well as the global automotive and financial crisis.
+It has since recovered to around 1.46 million vehicles in 2011.
+In 2012, the volume rose to 1.52 million.
+Higher demand for compact luxury cars fueled growth in Mercedes car and van volumes, rising by 9.5% to over 1.66 million units in 2013.
+Trefis forecasts that this figure will increase to over 2.5 million vehicles.
+This growth is expected to be fueled by rising demand in China, the U.S., and stabilizing European markets.
+In case, the growth rate accelerates and the company is able to sell 2.7 million vehicles annually by 2020, there could be a 10% upside to the current price estimate.
+On the other hand, if the brand is not able to capitalize on the growing demand of luxury cars globally, there could be a 10% downside to our estimates in case the company is only able to sell 2 million vehicles annually by 2020.

 Mercedes Benz Cars and Vans segment is more than twice the value of Daimler's International and North America divisions: